Steve Corica: A-League Men

 Corica started his sixth season in change of Sydney FC strongly, winning the 2023 Australia Cup, defeating Brisbane Roar in the final 3–1, with new signing Fábio Gomes scoring twice.

 On 7 November 2023, it was announced that Corica had left Sydney FC, having lost the opening three games of the 2023–24 season, with his Sydney side failing to score a goal in the process.

 Auckland FC

+2024–25

-Six weeks after departing Sydney FC, newly announced A-League expansion club Auckland FC announced Corica as their inaugural manager for the 2024–2025 season.
-He joins former Sydney FC team-mate and Hall of Fame inductee Terry McFlynn, who was signed as the club's Director of Football.
+Six weeks after departing Sydney FC, newly announced A-League expansion club Auckland FC announced Corica as their inaugural manager for the 2024–25 season.
+He joined former Sydney FC team-mate and Hall of Fame inductee Terry McFlynn, who was signed as the club's Director of Football.

+Corica led Auckland FC to the first piece of silverware in the club's history during its inaugural season, guiding the side to the A-League Men Premiership and becoming the first New Zealand club to win the title.
+Auckland finished the regular season with a record of 15 wins, eight draws and three losses.
+Corica also led the club into its first A-League Men finals series, where Auckland was eliminated by Melbourne Victory in the semi-finals, losing 2–1 on aggregate.

 Corica was named A-League Coach of the Year at the 2025 Dolan Warren Awards, in recognition of his Premiership-winning season in charge of the Black Knights.

+2025–26

+On 11 April 2026, Corica received the first red card of his managerial career during a 2–2 draw with Melbourne Victory.
+As a result, he was suspended for Auckland FC's following match against Central Coast Mariners.

+Corica later guided Auckland FC to the second major trophy in the club's history, winning the A-League Men Championship following a successful finals campaign.
+In the 2026 Grand Final, Auckland defeated Corica's former club, Sydney FC, 1–0 at Mount Smart Stadium, becoming the first New Zealand club to win the A-League Men Championship.

+On 19 June 2026, it was announced that Corica would depart Auckland FC to pursue overseas opportunities.